azoz422/smart-meter-data-catalog/README.md

 ## Contribute to the Listing

 If you'd like to contribute to this listing, please go to [Smart Meter Data Portal](https://smda.github.io/smart-meter-data-portal/) and select "Contribute" on the top right conner of the page.

+## Edit/Remove Previous Contribution

+If you want to edit or remove a previous contribution, go to the `/items` directory, find the file that you've contributed, and edit/delete the file in the Github interface.
+Or you can simply contact us by submitting a Github issue.

 ## Report Problem